norcams/iaas/docs/team/development/vagrant/up.rst

   * compute

 Tips: You may want to destroy all existing nodes and run vagrant box update prior to starting nodes.
-Second, there is a script that automatically starts all nodes for you in the right order: himlar/provision/vagrant-allup.sh
+There is a script that automatically starts all nodes for you in the right order: himlar/provision/vagrant-allup.sh

 See the below example using the default nodeset and some additional nodes (proxy and login):